Rizve003/parallax-website/README.md

 # parallax-website
-This is a parallax scrolling website
+This is a parallax scrolling website.
+It's a single page website.
-I have created this with html, css and javascript
+I have created this website with html css and javascript